x

 Layers for every Day, and Layers for every Season

-The goal is to remain warm while backpacking, and when stationary in camp.
-In camp during the night I should be able to stay warm and dry wearing all my layers in my sleeping bag inside my tent during the worst weather the season can throw down.
+In camp during the night I should be able to stay warm and dry wearing all my layers in my sleeping bag inside my tent during the worst weather and cold conditions the season can throw down.

 For example, my Spring and Fall gear kits are composed of my Summer gear combined with the additional insulation required to deal with the declining temperatures and increased storm activity during Spring and Fall.